sfeng77/blog/content/post/2017-04-16-buildsite.md

 The academia themed homepage is built of widgets, and you can remove the widgets you don't like by deleting the corresponding `md` file from `content/home/`.
 If you want to delete a specific post, just remove it from `content/post`.
 The images you want to referece should be in `static/img` directory.

-After you've made the changes, build the site and push it to github.
+After you've made the changes, **MAKE SURE** you build the site and push it to github.
 Have fun with it!

 ## Some more Reference